jordanvillacorta/Documentation/README.md

 This repo is for all the documentation that I'm learning and (eventually) implementing in my code.
 These functions, methods, etc., are newer and more complex for me.
+Recently added the String.prototype.repeat() method and implemented it onto the Testbuilder course in Pre-Course.